avapolzin/spike/paper/paper.md

 # Preparation for Future Observatories

-When Roman is launched and data become available, `spike` will be updated to reflect the most current version of the reduction pipeline and the detailed considerations of the real data. `spike.psf.roman` currently takes as input single detector images, which can be used with `spike.psfgen`.
+There is a preliminary module included in `spike` for recovering resampled Roman PSFs. `spike.psf.roman` currently takes as input single detector images, which can be used with `STPSF` models via `spike.psfgen`.
 Since Roman is not yet collecting data, `spike.psf.roman` is based on the structure of simulated single detector data from e.g., @Troxel.etal.2023.
+When Roman is launched and data become available, `spike` will be updated to reflect the most current version of the reduction pipeline and the detailed considerations of the real data.

 # Managing Restrictive Dependencies